developer3389/vpn-dev-guide/README.md

 ```

 > [!NOTE]
 > `${workspaceFolder}` is a VS Code variable that resolves to the root folder currently open in the window.
-In this example, it is `/root/vpn/simplest-vpn`.
+> In this example, it is `/root/vpn/simplest-vpn`.
+> Although the project structure is identical on both machines, the `.vscode/launch.json` file is specific to each host:
+> - On the client machine, the launch.json contains only the "Run Client" configuration.
+> - On the server machine, the launch.json contains only the "Run Server" configuration.
+>
+> This ensures that when you press `F5` in the respective VS Code window, it automatically targets the correct local binary without any further selection required.

 #### Client Configuration